 Click the URI of any displayed trace in the trace list.
 The trace details appear in the Google Cloud Platform Console.

 The detail view shows a summary of details about the request, a graphical timeline that shows the root span for the end-to-end request and subspans for any RPC calls, and a detailed view of latency data collected for the spans:

 Create an analysis report

-An analysis report shows you an overall view of latency for requests to your application, or a subset of the requests.
+An analysis report shows you an overall view of latency for a set of requests to your application.

 To create an analysis report:

-Click Analysis Reports in the left-side navigation panel.
+In the left-side navigation panel, click Analysis reports.
 If you have any reports, they are listed: